What is Dematerialization?

 in a bank account you hold funds and in a demat account you hold shares and other

-an electronic form instead of physical certificates.
+form instead of physical certificates.

 Dematerialization and the drawbacks of the physical shares model